bismuthfoundation/hypernode/doc/Notes.md

 Message on the pos chain to announce recommended params and alert divergences?

+"getconfig" message to void too far away HN

+void a HN: message on the pow chain, from the HN private contract?
+Or from a dedicated HN?
+After each round: list of active, inactive, voided (sum = registered) HN de facto have active and inactive. voided is done by private contract only. (can also serve as kill switch) or pow chain, but only announce void/unvoid?
+>> or a list of voided only (both pow and pos), take last one into account.

+Status: add total bytes sent/received since start within 'extra', as well as uptime (or start_timestamp, better) Store those stats in a "stats" table or db, one stored status per round? could be helpful.
+Maybe also store the sorted peers status in that one. and in status or extended status.
+So we can have a feeling on how many chain versions there are on the net.

 Important: if DB empty, force to bootstrap.
 Create a bootstrap at each round end with round - 2 for instance.
 Incremental update in a cold database after a common ancestor check?